wbobeirne/datocms-plugin-nextjs-preview/README.md

 Then you can add it to a field in your model, for example the "slug" field.
 Select the "slug" field, switch to "Presentation" and select the field add-on.
 You have to set an entity path, you can sub in any field on the entity using the $field_name, e.g. /blog/$slug or /product/$id.

+## Preview

- Instead of showing up in the datoCMS sidebar (like the original next.js preview links plugin) this plugin is a "field addon" and is always visible in the content editor.
+Instead of showing up in the datoCMS sidebar (like the original next.js preview links plugin) this plugin is a "field addon" and is visible in the content editor.

 ![Preview screenshot](./docs/preview.png)